Professor of European Criminal Law

 - Criminal Justice, Human Rights and EU Criminal Law (Criminal Justice master)

-- Member of the Editorial Board of the European Journal of Crime, Criminal Law and Criminal Justice.
+- Editor-in-chief European Journal of Crime, Criminal Law and Criminal Justice